heptarch/heptarch.github.io/drafts/demon.md

  flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

-Suddenly there is a slowing.
-Facing backwards, she can only see the grey lights of Aberdeen, but from the swelling tilt of the water she knows they are approaching a great wave.
+The boat shudders and abruptly slows.
+Facing backwards, she can only see the grey light of Aberdeen, but from the swelling tilt of the water she knows they are approaching a great wave.
-The boat is suddenly reversed
+With a

 The sky is a rippling skin of stars;
 far too many, and none of them familiar.
+Möbius

 <p align="center">
   ⁂